microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 - `itemData` - The data associated with this list item.
 Properties can be bound to in the template as `${x => x.itemData.myProperty}`.

 - `itemIndex` - The index of the item in the items array.
 Properties can be bound to in the template as `${x => x.index}`.

--  `listItemContext` - The `listItemContext` assigned to the parent `virtual-list`.
-It has the following properties:

-    - `listItemContentsTemplate` - The `ViewTemplate` to use to use as the template for the `list-context-item`.

-    Note that authors can extend the `VirtualListItemContext` type that `virtual-list-item` expects to add their own properties that would then be accessible in the `listItemContentsTemplate` they have provided with a `${x => x.listItemContext.myCustomProp}` binding.

 #### The SizeMap interface